How we screen for disease frustrates me.

 It was an easy process to get booked.
 I answered some screening questions over the phone (i.e.: ensuring that I was not claustrophobic or had any eye injuries involving metals).
 Additionally, at some point before the scan, we each had to fill out an online medical history form, which was smooth and took about 15 minutes each.

 We booked our appointment for a Saturday morning, so it wouldn’t interfere with work.
-In the name of Valentine’s Day weekend we made a getaway out of it, statying a nearby hotel for a night.
+In the name of Valentine’s Day weekend we made a getaway out of it, staying a nearby hotel for a night.
 Just two parents in their 40s having a romantic weekend around their full body scans.

 We got the kids to the grandparents and drove an hour into Santa Monica.
 We couldn’t eat or drink anything other than water for 4 hours prior to our scan, so the lack of caffeine and breakfast was a little rough - but I was excited.
 If you’re someone like me who likes answers and feeling on top of your health, heading to a no-injection, whole-body scan felt like heading to the airport for a vacation.